 Improve and enhance capacity to answer key questions about coral reef management

-Increase collaboration in socioeconomic research across NOAA offices to improve jurisdictional capacity for local management and decision-making
+Increase collaboration in socioeconomic research across NOAA to improve jurisdictional capacity for local management and decision-making

-Streamline dissemination of social science information to support national and jurisdictional needs
+Streamline sharing of social science information to support national and jurisdictional needs

 Strengthen existing community-based management efforts and increase community participation in place-based managed activities in the jurisdictions

 Develop and apply social science tools—including the economic valuation of ecosystem services—to enhance the Coral Reef Conservation Program's management and conservation activities

 Understand the socioeconomic implications of climate change in coral reef jurisdictions

 Continue the Coral Reef Conservation Program's global leadership in facilitating socioeconomic monitoring by supporting the Global Socioeconomic Monitoring Initiative for Coastal Management (SocMon—and in the Pacific Region, SEM-Pasifika)

 The NOAA Coral Reef Conservation Program was established in 2000 by the Coral Reef Conservation Act.
 Headquartered in Silver Spring, Maryland, the program is part of NOAA's Office for Coastal Management.